When we look up to the stars in the sky, people are small and insignificant. This will not do!

 Far away from stars and planets, we celebrate the limited shelf life of eternal glory with piano,

-cello vocals and dance, in a choreography by Jack Timmermans.
+violin, vocals and dance, in a choreography by Jack Timmermans.
 With Martin Fondse